 Restarting my PC was of no help.
 At least the LED backlighting was working, so it was receiving power.
 Just no communications.
 At this point I was becoming really agitated and started to suspect Windows 10 was the cause of my frustrations.

 Let’s try another device that doesn’t run on the Windows platform.
 I pulled out my Samsung Galaxy S6 and connected the Redragon using an OTG adapter cable.
-It worked perfectly.
+It worked perfectly on Android.
 Whew.
 So now I knew their was nothing physically wrong with the keyboard.
 This was a driver issue with Windows 10.

 After a bit of research and Google searching I found the solution to my problem.
 If you have a Redragon mechanical keyboard that powers on but isn’t responding to any input, try these steps first before returning it for a refund or exchanging for a board of the same model that will most likely still suffer from the issue.